Broadly speaking there are two types of organisation accessing TourCMS API:

 API use is restricted to 3000 GET and 3000 POST calls per hour (consider caching of some GET requests).

 If you are a Marketplace agent this is 3000 calls per channel per hour (i.e. lots!)
 We reserve the right to alter this limit based on usage patterns.
 Current usage status is returned in the header:

-X-RateLimit-Limit the current limit in effect X-RateLimit-Remaining the number of hits remaining before you are rate limited
+X-RateLimit-Remaining: The number of hits remaining before you are rate limited

 You can also call the Rate Limit Status method to find your current remaining number of hits, calls to this method do not count towards your limit.